Join our interdisciplinary team of experts

 Multidisciplinary projects are strongly encouraged but not required.
 Researchers or managers from other academic, governmental, or private institutions are strongly encouraged to serve as cooperators.
 Proposals should include one or more implementation partners (i.e., representatives of organizations who are likely to use results from the project).

-At least $1 million will be allocated to new or continuing projects under this request for pre-proposals.
+Up to $5 million will be allocated to new or continuing projects under this request for pre-proposals.
 Funding is primarily to support graduate students and postdocs.
 Capital requests are not eligible.
-Funding is likely to begin the winter of 2021.
+Funding began in January 2023.

 Submissions must be received by April 29, 2022 at 4:30 PM (CST).